daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 - to firms, telling them 'how much to produce'

-*Note:*
-Don't produce past the point where your marginal cost exceeds the price you can get in the market, \
+It tells them: ''Don't produce past the point where your marginal cost exceeds the price you can get in the market.''

-at the price where the market 'clears' $Q_d=Q_s$.
+At the price where the market 'clears' $Q_d=Q_s$.

+And a signal

-- to consumers, how much to purchase
+- to consumers, telling them 'how much to purchase'
     - and 'which consumers should obtain the units produced'?

-*Note:*
+\bigskip

-By the definition of the market-clearing price P*, \
+By the definition of the market-clearing price $P^*$, \
 consumers can buy all they desire at P*, \
-i.e., buy units until the last unit they buy gives them a marginal utility of P*.
+i.e., buy units until the last unit they buy gives them a marginal utility of $P^*$.

-*Note:*
+\bigskip

+This foreshadows a result we will come to later, the efficiency of equilibrium outcomes (under given conditions).
-Adv, foreshadowing equilibrium efficiency: \
+\
-This means that each consumer values the last unit they consume at the same amount \
+The above result means that each consumer values the last unit they consume at the same amount. \
-thus, we *never* have that the 'wrong' consumer obtains the good; \
+Thus, we *never* have that the 'wrong' consumer obtains the good; \
-no further gains from 'exchange among consumers'. \
+which implies there can be no further gains from 'exchange among consumers'. \

 If prices were too low (e.g., because of a price ceiling), $Q_d>Q_s$ \
 demand would have to be rationed, and consumers who valued the product more than other consumers might not get as much.

-## Shifts in S and D curves
+## Shifts in S and D curves^[Note that much of this may be revision for many of you.]

-- Basically this should all be revision, but read it anyway.
-You are required to know this material.

 ## The Long run

 Here we assume 'free entry and exit' of firms, and a large number of firms have access to the same production process.

-Suppose *positive economic profits* in industry (for efficient producers)
+Suppose *positive economic profits* in an industry (for efficient producers)^[For a further revision, this process is well mapped out in a step-by step Powerpoint you can download: <https://www.dropbox.com/s/vyvao528job7q0q/fc.ppt?dl=0> (This is specifically referred to beginning on slide 39; use 'presentation mode')]

 - I.e., $P^*>AC(q)$ for some q
     - $\rightarrow$ Firms enter